Cyber Insurance Readiness Checklist

 - Incident response team identified (internal or outsourced)

-- Tabletop exercises conducted (at least annually)
+- Tabletop or walkthrough (at least annually) for account compromise and ransomware response

 - Written information security policies